 At Solution Psychology, we use only GOLD standard tools in the diagnosis of Autism.
 The assessment is between 4-5 sessions and includes a comprehensive written report which includes our formulation and treatment plan.
 These are discussed in detail at our feedback session.
 Our assessments are tailored to the needs of the child.
-See our FAQ page for more information on our Autism Assessments.
+Contact us to receive a copy of our Assessment information pack

 A cognitive assessment is an IQ test which provides an indication of the individuals strengths and weaknesses.